xenolinguist/numcrypt/README.md

 ~ "The Voice" Panelist Davide Hilbért

-"Euler was a cool guy he worked really hard even with a blind eye under the tutelage of Newton and Gauss over telemetry through time."
+"Euler was a cool guy he worked really hard even with blind eyes under the tutelage of Newton and Gauss over telemetry through time."

-~ Ray-Band Technician
+~ Ray-Band Technician on Behalf of Marie Curie